 As well as supporting the students to know themselves as learners, the teachers support and challenge them to develop as learners.
 They closely monitor students' performance on tasks and support them through individual or group discussion.
 When students are engaged in learning experiences, the teachers promote their sense of ownership and responsibility by taking on a facilitative/responsive role, rather than a directive one.
 As students work at tasks the teachers circulate talking to individuals and groups.
 In particular they pose probing questions, seek clarification and additional information and offer encouragement.
 For example, providing feedback on how students were engaging with the task: 'I love that cooperating' and using cues to help them manage time, 'You have three minutes left, so start making some decisions' (observation, David & Nancy, 26/3/03).
 Sometimes when children were not engaging with the task, the teachers found that they needed to be more directive.
-However, it was still getting the children to make the ultimate decisions and supporting the allocation of particular group roles.
-For example, where a child was not doing anything and the other three children in the group were, David directed a question to the Manager of the group "Kane is here without a job.
-You need to give Kane a job.
-What could he be doing while you are cutting that out?" (observation, 5/3/03).
+However, they tried to do this in a way which ensured that the children had to make the ultimate decisions.
 Gail explained the processes involved for her role as the teacher:

-Asking provocative questions; referring students back to the task quite frequently so they don't lose sight of the focus of the constraints that they are working under; encouragement; support; sharing their success and commiserating with the failures but not really to provide any solutions; perhaps refocussing with a question or a comment but not solving the problem for them.
+Asking provocative questions; referring students back to the task quite frequently so they don't lose sight of the focus or the constraints that they are working under; encouragement; support; sharing their success and commiserating with the failures but not really providing any solutions; perhaps refocussing with a question or a comment but not solving the problem for them.
 (18/2/03)